riyakini/REAL-TIME-CHAT-APPLICATION/README.md

 ✅ Real-time communication using Socket.io

-✅ Frontend development with React.js
+✅ Frontend development with html & EJS

 ✅ Backend API design with Node.js and Express.js